941design/podsink/README.md

 # Shows all subscribed podcasts in the interactive list.
 Use "u" to unsubscribe
 # from the highlighted podcast or Enter to view details.

-podsink> episodes 12345
+podsink> episodes
-Episodes for Go Time (12345):
+All Episodes (Newest First):
-  ID         STATE  PUBLISHED   TITLE ep-001     NEW    2025-01-15  Building Better Go APIs ep-002     NEW    2025-01-08  Concurrency Patterns
+  [NEW]  2025-01-15  Building Better Go APIs · Go Time [SEEN] 2025-01-08  Concurrency Patterns · Go Time

 podsink> download ep-001
 Downloaded Building Better Go APIs to /path/to/downloads/Go_Time/Building_Better_Go_APIs.mp3